alexa-samples/alexa-presentation-language-apl-button-and-voice-interactivty-demo/README.md

 Adding interactions to Alexa Presentation Language (APL)
 =========================================

-This skill is the one used in our Alexa Tech Talk video: "Adding Interactions to Alexa Presentation Language (APL)".
+This skill is the one used in our Alexa Tech Talk video: [https://www.youtube.com/watch?v=mSsDotsd4eI&t=1s]("Adding Interactions to Alexa Presentation Language (APL)").

 ## Getting up and running